Association of Professional Piercers

-The Association of Professional Piercers (APP) is an International non-profit voluntary alliance for body piercing professionals based in the United States.
+The Association of Professional Piercers (APP) is an international non-profit group for body piercing professionals based in the United States.
 It is the oldest and longest running organization for professional piercing.

 History

 The Association of Professional Piercers was founded in 1994 by Michaela Grey and colleagues.
 The first members were professional piercers from Nomad, Gauntlet and other early piercing studios.
 Established in 1994 as an international nonprofit organization, the California-based organization is dedicated to the dissemination of vital health and safety information about body piercing to piercers, health care professionals, legislators, and the general public.
 It is a nonprofit voluntary alliance dedicated to the dissemination of information about body piercing.
-Today there are APP Members all over the world.

-The organization works to disseminate information to both customers and piercers, and they work with legal assistance to countries where the piercing is a bit beside the law.
-The organization also produces annual meetings that bring many of the best piercers in the world together to share knowledge.
+The organization works to disseminate information to both customers and piercers, and they work with legal assistance for countries with limited piercing laws.

-Publishes The Point: Journal of Body Piercing, a quarterly newsletter dedicated to piercing related news and information for individuals in the industry.
+The APP is the publisher of The Point: Journal of Body Piercing, a quarterly newsletter dedicated to piercing-related news and information.

 APP Direction

-Governed by a voluntary elected Board of Directors, the APP is a united group of piercing professionals that freely shares information to help fellow members, piercers, health care professionals, legislators, health inspectors, and the general public get the best and most up-to-date information about body piercing.